katie-allen/allen-resume/docs/index.md

 ### Internships

-`January 2028 - June 2028`
+`January 2020 - June 2020`
 __Pacific Northwest National Lab__, Richland, WA

-- Worked on novel methods for soil sampling to reduce laboratory measurements
+- Worked on novel methods for soil sampling to reduce laboratory measurements.
-- Used R and Visual Sample Plan to establish new sampling algorithms
+- Used R and Visual Sample Plan to establish new sampling algorithms.
 - Published a journal article in Environmental Quality.

 ### Data Science Lead